HELVE/CIRCLEOFINTENT/README.md

 4 directions for the circle (Intent, Self, Others, ?)

+Audio pings rotating every 15 minutes.
+Total of an hour session.
-"Focus on your intent"
+5min "Focus on your intent"
-"Focus on your body"
+5min "Focus on your body"
-"Purge your mind from thoughts"
+5min "Purge your mind from thoughts"